 Why we love this recipe

 Making a decadent chocolate cream to top tarts and pastries or to fill a cake has never been so easy.
 This Whipped Chocolate Ganache Frosting (called "Ganache Montée in French) is made from two ingredients only!

 This delicious Chocolate Frosting made with No Sugar and No Butter can be used in SO many ways, either as a filling or as a topping.
 It can replace any type of chocolate buttercream, frosting or icing.

-Whipped Ganache holds its shape quite well as opposed to a Chocolate Pastry Cream that is a bit runnier, so it is always a great frosting option to decorate your sweet creations.
+Whipped Ganache holds its shape quite well just like Chocolate Cremeux, as opposed to a Chocolate Pastry Cream that is a bit runnier.
+So it is always a great frosting option to decorate your sweet creations.
 And it has the most delicious and decadent chocolate flavour!